 Flies are frustrating pests when you're in your backyard trying to enjoy some food off the grill.
 They're even more frustrating when they get inside your home.
-If you're currently having trouble with flies finding their way into your Nashville home, we have a few insights that can help.
+If you're currently having trouble with flies in Nashville finding their way into your home, we have a few insights that can help.

 Step 1: Fly Control